 About

-A publishing institution for the reptile keeper.
-The Reptile Club maintains a public registry of pedigreed reptiles and publishes the standards by which the hobby records its work.
+A public institution for the reptile keeper.
+The Reptile Club maintains the Registry of pedigreed reptiles, publishes Standards, and builds records and resources the hobby can rely on.

 What the Club is

-The Reptile Club is an editorial and publishing institution serving reptile keepers, breeders, and the wider hobby.
+The Reptile Club is a public institution serving reptile keepers, breeders, and the wider hobby.
 Its work is to set down, in durable and public form, what the hobby has otherwise kept only in private notebooks, transient channels, and the memories of individual breeders.

 The Club takes the long view.
 Reptile breeding has, over the last forty years, produced extraordinary animals.
 Their lineage, the conventions by which they are described, and the editorial record of who keeps them are all worth preserving in a form that outlasts platforms and proprietors.
 The Club exists to do that preservation.

-Three programs make up the Club's present publishing work.
-Each is intended to outlast the platform that carries it.
+The Club's present work is built around records and public resources intended to outlast the platform that carries them.

 The Standards.
 Authoritative documents on the language and practice of pedigree, identification, and registration.
 Each Standard is published by the Club and remains in effect until superseded by a later issue.
 The first, Pedigree Terms and Lineage Documentation, was adopted in May 2026; several others are in preparation.
 The full library is at reptileclub.com/standards.

 The Bulletin.
-A quarterly periodical of the Club, carrying short notices, editorial reflection, and the season ahead in the species the Club covers.
-Issues are dated by quarter, numbered consecutively, and remain on the public record.
+A periodical of the Club, carrying short notices, editorial reflection, and the season ahead in the species the Club covers.
+Issues are dated, numbered consecutively, and remain on the public record.
 Read at reptileclub.com/bulletin.

 The Featured Species.
 A long-form article on a single species in the Club's scope, refreshed annually.
 The current article is on the crested gecko, Correlophus ciliatus, at reptileclub.com/featured/crested-gecko.

-Alongside these, the Club operates the public Registry of pedigrees, the searchable record of registered animals and the certificates issued under the Club's authority.
-The Registry is open to any breeder for registration and to any party for verification.
+Alongside these, the Club operates the public Registry of pedigrees, the searchable record of registered animals and the Certificates of Pedigree issued under the Club's authority.
+The Registry is open to anyone with Registry credits for registration and to any party for verification.

 What the Club holds to